syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.MVC/getting-started-mvc.md

 * When using the default filter ([filterbar](https://ej2.syncfusion.com/aspnetmvc/documentation/tree-grid/filtering/filter-bar)) type, do not apply the other [filterType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.FilterType.html) to any column in the same tree grid, as this will cause an error.
 * In Tree Grid, avoid enabling [idMapping](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_IdMapping) and [childMapping](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_ChildMapping) simultaneously.
 Enabling both properties at the same time will result in an error.
 * The `showCheckbox` column should only be defined in the tree column.
 Defining it elsewhere will result in an error.
 * The `textAlign` right is not applicable for tree columns in the Tree Grid.
-Enabling right alignment (`textAlign`: 'Right') for tree columns will result in an error.
+Enabling right alignment for tree columns will result in an error.

 The following code example shows how to use the [actionFailure](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.treegrid.treegrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_ActionFailure) event in the Tree Grid control to display an exception when `isPrimaryKey` are not configured properly in the Tree Grid.